SynapseSL/SchematicEditor/README.md

 5. Spawn a prefab and add it as child of the Schematic Object

 The Editor also supports to add a object as child of another child.
 This means you can create your own prefab out of the availabe prefabs and simply add the entire object as child.

+The last component in the list of components of a object is always the one you can use the setup the object.
+For Example can you configure if a door should spawn open in SL or closed